Sajjad1603105/eye-blink-detection-demo/README.md

 # eye-blink-detection-demo

  A very simple demo code for eye blink detection with dlib libray with python, Note this project is basically dependent on the library dlib.
-The methods used in the demo code is introduced in [Paper](http://vision.fe.uni-lj.si/cvww2016/proceedings/papers/05.pdf?spm=a2c4e.11153940.blogcont336184.6.28a771e8bHtjbJ&file=05.pdf).

 ## Environment
 * win10
 * python 3.5.4